abbasabdallah13/mariage/README.md

 - Created all the guests info in db.
 - Added password slug to the guests in the back auto generating.
 Added pictures for the login pages.

+## what are you working on ?
+Julien : working on the login page integration of login using the username and password in db

 ## Design

 - Login page